 FOR PRICE PLEASE CONTACT – Include number below:

-The design and shape of the shrine is typical of Thai shrines and doorway frames found in most Thai Temples.
+The design and shape of the gilded shrine in which this plaque is sitting in is typical of Thai shrines and doorway frames found in most Thai Temples.
 A picture of a similar tablet to this can be seen in the book “Siamese Votive Tablets” by G. Goedes, translated by W. A. Graham where this style of images is discussed on page 15, Plate XII.

-Buddhist Merchants, monks and pilgrims from India from very early times journeyed between Chin and India for trade or to spread the word of the Buddha.
-Small placques with the central image of the Buddha were easy to carry and many smaller votive placques found or excavated on the Thai peninsula originated from India.
+Buddhist Merchants, monks and pilgrims from India from very early times journeyed between China and India for trade or to spread the word of the Buddha.
+Small plaques with the central image of the Buddha were easy to carry and many smaller votive plaques found or excavated on the Thai peninsula originated from India.

-For those of you who can read Thai script may be able to determine a date from the script at the back of the tablet – This votive placque accompanied another more decorative placque and was acquired in Singapore in 1973.
-We believe these to be quite old but have been unable to compare with others in this style other than the book mentioned above.
+For those of you who can read Thai script may be able to determine a date from the script at the back of the tablet – This votive plaque accompanied another similar style bronze shrine and was acquired in Singapore in 1973.